swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 from the previous approach are no longer needed.

-`monitoring/ui.Dockerfile` is minimal because the UI service only needs the `evidently` package, `gcsfs` for the Google Cloud Storage workspace, and Google Cloud credentials.
+`monitoring/ui.Dockerfile` is minimal because the UI service only needs the `evidently` package, `gcsfs` for the storage-bucket-backed workspace, and Google Cloud credentials.

 ```dockerfile title="monitoring/ui.Dockerfile"